WaveShieldDev/documentation/docs/configuration/whitelisting.md

 # Whitelisting Objects

 Let's say, you got banned for the reason "<strong>Blacklisted Object Detected</strong>".
-This ban probably triggers because you was using a object or modelthat is not whitelisted.
+This ban probably triggers because you was using a object or model that is not whitelisted.
 To whitelist the object it's very easy.
 Just add the object to the whitelisting list.

 You only need to add network related objects.
 (Objects that people can see, that got spawned)<br/>
 The website provided [here](https://gtahash.ru) is a public list of GTA Hashes